Indonesia

 Deforestation

-The European Union is committed to supporting partner countries in an inclusive transition to deforestation-free and legal agricultural production in line with national and international regulations.
+The European Union is committed to supporting partner countries in an inclusive transition to sustainable and legal agricultural production in line with national and international regulations.

 Local context

-To facilitate this further, the Government of Indonesia is in the process of establishing tools to aid in monitoring sustainability progress in the plantation sector at jurisdictional level.
+To facilitate the transition, the Government of Indonesia is integrating sustainable agriculture into development planning and establishing tools to aid in monitoring sustainability progress in the plantation sector at jurisdictional level.

 Biodiversity